AI Receptionist vs Google Business Agent (2026 Guide)

 The signal that you’ve outgrown the floor is simple: you’re losing calls you can measure, your intake is more than “what’s your number, we’ll call back,” and the lead needs to land somewhere structured to be worth anything.
 That’s the line.
 Below it, Google’s free layer is plenty.
 Above it, the free layer is the front door and the receptionist is everything that happens after the customer walks through.

-If you’re not sure which side of that line you’re on, that’s exactly the kind of thing the audit sorts out — no pitch, just whether the volume and the workflow justify a deployment yet.
+If you’re not sure which side of that line you’re on, that’s exactly the kind of thing the AI receptionist audit sorts out - no pitch, just whether the volume and the workflow justify a deployment yet.